 Earworm of the Day: Love & Hate by Michael Kiwanuka

 Slept badly again.
 Hamish and I had elected to sleep on a single bench seat in the caravan which was cosy but very very uncomfortable.
-My hip ached all night and I was pinned against the wall by my companion.
+My hip ached all night and I was pinned against the wall by my canine companion who curled up behind my knees and wouldn't move.
 Other than a bad night's sleep I loved being at Southernknowe, and woke at the crack of dawn-chorus as a chaffinch sang its heart out somewhere above the metal roof.

 I'd arrived at Southernknowe to find my friend R not home yet and I sat in the garden on a bench, basking in the sun, boots off and feeling nothing but contentment and relief.
 Along with Lilliard's Edge, the stretch from Yetholm into the College Valley was the bit of the walk I'd looked forward to most.
 And it had been all that I wanted it to be.
 Joyous, silent, warm, spacious.

 Ros provided gin and a hot bath in that order and I spent a lovely evening chatting to her and her partner, a shepherd who had spent some of his youth about a mile from where I live so we knew lots of people and places in common.
 Much wine was drunk (I think) and that along with a lovely meal and a post dinner dog-walk, was enough to have me ready for bed just after 9pm.

 I loved the caravan at the bottom of the garden, among the chickens which raced to the door in the hope of food every time I appeared.
 I miss my hens!